Xjaoneks/Xjao_garden/README.md

 ## Script is made for ESX

 # Depencies
-ox_target
+ox_target,
 ox_lib

-# If you know little bit of deving then you dont nead config

 ## Credits:
 miskaslzickou: https://github.com/miskaslzickou

 # Info:
-My first "job" please dont beat me for my skills XD
+If you know little bit of deving you can configure it.

+(My skill are low RN about scripting.
+Please be polite)